gfox72/DOCTEST/DERO_RPC_API.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Example of getblockheaderbytopoheight output*

 # 3.2.8 getblockheaderbyheight
-The method"getblockheaderbyheight"returns the blockheader for the supplied blockchain topoheight, it does the same as the getblockheaderbytopoheight function.
+The method "getblockheaderbyheight" returns the blockheader for the supplied blockchain topoheight, it does the same as the getblockheaderbytopoheight function.

 | Parameter | Type  | Description             |